 Pitbull puppies are simply irresistible!
-With their floppy ears, bright eyes, and small builds, there are few things quite as cute on this earth.
+With their floppy ears, bright eyes, and stocky builds, there are few things quite as cute on this earth.

 However, caring for a pitbull puppy can take some significant work, especially during the first few weeks of the puppy’s life.